-- 7.1.1 It is important that value for money is obtained when employing consultants.
-Therefore, for all instances where the Contract Value of a consultancy appointment is over £5,001, the commissioning officer must provide a report to the Head of Service responsible containing as a minimum the details listed under CSO 7.1.2. - 7.1.2 Before consultants are invited to bid/tender the Head of Service is responsible for: - a) identifying the project objectives; and - b) documenting the reasons for the employment of consultants including the benefits of employing consultants against-in house staff or agency staff; and - c) documenting the residual in-house costs to support the consultant and ensuring that sufficient budget is available to meet all identified costs; - d) Preparing a project brief, including: - (i) background; and - (ii) objectives; and - (iii) timetable: and - (iv) costs; and - (v) monitoring arrangements; and - (vi) documentation standards; and - (vii) contact names and numbers for enquiries - 7.1.3 All consultants must provide evidence of adequate professional indemnity insurance as determined by the Council's Insurance Officer prior to their appointment.
-The requirement for insurance and the levels required should be advertised in the specification of works. - 7.1.4 If a consultant is appointed and employed through an agency or through the payroll at Stevenage Borough Council you must advise Human Resources on the appointment as the consultant may fall under the Agency Workers Regulations 2010. - 7.1.5 It should be a condition of contract with any consultant, agent or professional advisor who is to be responsible to the Council for the award or supervision of a contract on its behalf, that in relation to that contract they shall: - a) comply with these Contract Standing Orders as though they were an employee of the Council; and - b) produce on request all the records maintained by them in relation to the contract award and award of contract; and - c) on completion of the contract, transmit all records that they have produced or received that relate to the contract to the appropriate Head of Service - 7.1.6 Any letter of appointment or contract must set out the consultants legal obligations to the Council including where the ownership of intellectual property rights will sit.
+- It is important that value for money is obtained when employing consultants.
+7.1.1 Therefore, for all instances where the Contract Value of a consultancy appointment is over £5,001, the commissioning officer must provide a report to the Head of Service responsible containing as a minimum the details listed under CSO 7.1.2. - 7.1.2 Before consultants are invited to bid/tender the Head of Service is responsible for: - a) identifying the project objectives; and - b) documenting the reasons for the employment of consultants including the benefits of employing consultants against-in house staff or agency staff; and - c) documenting the residual in-house costs to support the consultant and ensuring that sufficient budget is available to meet all identified costs: - d) Preparing a project brief with action dates to be recorded against each section, including: - background; and (i) - (ii) objectives: and - timetable; and (iii) - total costs: and (iv) - performance monitoring arrangements; and (v) - documentation standards: and (vi) - (vii) contact names and numbers for enquiries - 7.1.3 All consultants must provide evidence of adequate professional indemnity insurance as determined by the Council's Insurance Officer prior to their appointment.
+The requirement for insurance and the levels required should be advertised in the specification of works. - If a consultant is appointed and employed through an agency or through the payroll at Stevenage Borough Council you must advise Human Resources on the appointment as the consultant may fall under the Agency Workers Regulations 2010. - It should be a condition of contract with any consultant, agent or professional advisor who is to be responsible to the Council for the award or supervision of a contract on its behalf, that in relation to that contract they shall: - comply with these Contract Standing Orders as though they were an a) employee of the Council: and - produce on request all the records maintained by them in relation to the b) contract award and award of contract; and - on completion of the contract, transmit all records that they have produced c) or received that relate to the contract to the appropriate Head of Service - 7.1.6 Any letter of appointment or contract must set out the consultants legal obligations to the Council including where the ownership of intellectual property rights will sit.
 Advice on intellectual property can be sought from the Borough Solicitor.
 Every written contract shall provide that the consultant shall not assign directly or indirectly the whole or any part of the contract without the written approval of the Council.